 One might have missed the founding event, "Pictures," for one last reason: it may not have founded the "Pictures" generation.
 Besides, it included a lesser-known artist not at the Met, Philip Smith.
 (Crimp had already edited him out of the story, by omitting him from an influential article based on his catalog essay for "Pictures.")
 Rather, "The Pictures Generation" uses that show as the start of a revisionist history.

 Think first of a sea change in New York City?
-The Met wants equal time for California and Buffalo, and the artists in "Pictures" exemplify that.
+The Met wants equal time for California and Buffalo, although not for Meyer Vaisman in Spain, and the artists in "Pictures" exemplify that.
 One could easily call the exhibition the Cal Arts generation.
-Think first of irony, feminism, or theory—with an influence on artists of the male and the female gaze like Andrea Fraser and Hannah Starkey today?
+Think first of irony, feminism, or theory—with an influence on artists of the male and female gaze like Andrea Fraser and Hannah Starkey today?
 The Met wants equal time for male fantasies, like those of Prince, Welling, Longo, and Zwack—as well as for macho performances by Eric Bogosian and Glenn Branca.
 The curator says that the women looked "affectionately" at their "boy toys," but I want my anxiety back.